 This project is centered around the activities of the Shochikubai Dojo in Rome, Italy, from autumn 2020 to early summer 2021.
-A very challenging period of time for our society due the coronavirus pandemic and its negative impact on our relationship with each other and with our surroundings.
+A very challenging period of time for our society due the coronavirus pandemic and its negative impact on our relationship with each other and our surroundings.

 Dojo is a Japanese word meaning "place for immersive learning".
 Aikido is a little known Japanese martial art profoundly influenced by a humanistic approach.
 It was born in the 1920's in Tanabe, central Japan, thanks to the innovative teachings of Morihei Ueshiba.